Mary Bowser: Postwar life

 A few days after the fall of Richmond, Mary Jane Richards worked as teacher to former slaves in the city.

 Richards gave at least two lectures in the North in 1865 about her education, travel to Liberia, and wartime experiences.
 In September, a reporter claimed that she and the famed white political orator Anna Dickinson "might, indeed, easily be mistaken for twin sisters," likely referring to the strangeness of a woman speaking about political issues to a group.
 While speaking in New York, Richards protected her identity by using pseudonyms at both lectures, calling herself Richmonia Richards at Abyssinian Baptist Church in Manhattan on September 11 and Richmonia R. St. Pierre a week or two later at the African Methodist Episcopal Church on Bridge Street in Brooklyn.

-Again using the name Mary J. Richards, she founded a freedmen's school in St. Marys, Georgia in early 1867.Her school served day students, adult night students, and Sunday school students, all taught by herself.
+Again using the name Mary J. Richards, she founded a freedmen's school in St. Marys, Georgia in early 1867.
+Her school served day students, adult night students, and Sunday school students, all taught by herself.

 In a June 1867 letter to the superintendent of education for the Georgia Freedmen's Bureau, she requested that he refer to her as Mary J. R. Garvin.
 A later letter may imply that she intended to join her new husband in the West Indies after St. Mary's school closed.

 Untrue or unsubstantiated claims

-In addition to the misuse of the name "Bowser," a number of claims made in purportedly nonfiction accounts about this figure are unsubstantiated, or even untrue.
+In addition to the misuse of the name "Bowser," a number of claims made in purportedly nonfiction accounts about this woman are unsubstantiated, or even untrue.
 Many are embellishments of a June 1911 Harper's Monthly article, the first known publication of the erroneous Bowser's name.
 A number of modern media sources, including NOW with Bill Moyers, NPR and The Washington Post, have republished these false or disputed claims.